1.1 Installation of GENESIS for Tutorials

 Many people may want to install programs in a common directory, such as

 /usr/local/bin.
-However, this can make it difficult to know which version was used in the specific research project.
+However, this can make it difficult to know However, this can make it difficult to know where the original source code is.
 To avoid such situation, we would like to install the core programs locally, i.e., under the project’s directory “

 As demonstrated above, in our tutorial we will also show you some techniques for cleaning up directories.
 In computational research, many files and directories are generated or created.
 If you do not carefully organize the directory structure in your research, the files and directories can become cluttered or messy, causing mistakes or affecting the research efficiency, report writing, publication, and data management.
 We hope that our tutorial will also inspire you to get into a good habit of cleaning up directories.